mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-06-04-duha-a-portrait.md

 ---
-layout: work
+layout: media
 title: "Grumpy cat"
-description: "PaperFaces portrait of a Duha A. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of a Duha A. drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-duha-a-lg.jpg
   thumb: paperfaces-duha-a-150.jpg